 This can be tricky as not all newborns exhibit sleep cues, and when they do, they can go from awake to asleep very quickly.
 A sleep cue can be something as simple as a unique kind of cry or yelp, a certain rhythmic head motion, or a glassy-eyed stare.
-Keep in mind, too, to look for these cues about 35-50 minutes after a newborn wakes.
+Look for these cues about 35-50 minutes after a newborn wakes.
 Very young babies often want to sleep frequently.

 Even though your 5-week-old baby seems to sleep anywhere, it’s very helpful to get them used to a healthy sleeping environment in the initial weeks of life.
 All that’s really needed is a crib or Pack n’ Play, loud white noise, and a very dark room.
-Even if you help your child fall asleep by bouncing or rocking, giving them at least some opportunities to practice sleeping in an appropriate sleep environment can help the shift to sleep training be less shocking later down the line.
+Even if you help your child fall asleep by bouncing or rocking, giving them at least some opportunities to practice sleeping in an appropriate sleep environment can help tremendously down the line.